 7. Assign resources to work packages and activities according to skills and interests.

-Resources include not only labor, but also materials, equipment, space, and technology.
-After identifying which resources you’ll need, Dr. Alexis suggests identifying the skill level needed for each activity.
+Resources include not only labor but also materials, equipment, space, and technology.
+After identifying which resources you’ll need, Alexis suggests identifying the skill level needed for each activity.

 8. Build in contingencies.

 For example, if a vendor you’re relying on to deliver a key component of your project has had performance issues in the past, this could impact your schedule.
 If so, a contingency plan—such as identifying alternative vendors and estimating the costs if this risk should occur—is necessary.
-The key here is to consider both internal and external factors that may impact the objectives of your project.
-There are many factors outside of the organization that could add risk to the project, including the consumer price index, the economy, government issues (e.g., emerging regulations), as well as actions of competitors.
+The key here is to consider both internal and external factors that may impact your project’s objectives.
+There are many factors outside of the organization that could add risk to the project, including the consumer price index, the economy, government issues (e.g., emerging regulations), and competitors’ actions.

 Also, consider organizational culture when formulating your contingencies.
 The culture of the organization can impact certain elements of a project plan.
-In some organizations, for example, it’s common to pad estimates while in others, there is an expectation that a project will have exact numbers.
+For example, in some organizations, it’s common to pad estimates, while in others, there is an expectation that a project will have exact numbers.

 9. Create a performance measurement baseline.

-“Performance should be measured throughout the project lifecycle,” explains Dr. Alexis.
-“This way you can identify issues and take corrective action before it’s too late.
+“Performance should be measured throughout the project lifecycle,” Alexis explains.
+“This way, you can identify issues and take corrective action before it’s too late.
 It’s equally important to measure performance upon completion of the project.
-This allows you to compare actual results to their baselines, in order to evaluate overall and individual performance.”
+This allows you to compare actual results to their baselines to evaluate overall and individual performance.”

 10. Develop all subsidiary plans.

-“Developing a comprehensive and realistic project plan requires time and effort,” says Dr. Alexis.
+“Developing a comprehensive and realistic project plan requires time and effort,” Alexis says.
 “However, planning can make your life easier during the execution phase of the project by preventing nasty surprises and misunderstandings.”

-Most project plans need to incorporate the following ancillary plans:
+Most project plans need to incorporate the following subsidiary plans: